Skip to main content

 Connecting to Cloudglue

-2. Get the role ARN from your AWS account
+1. Get the role ARN and externalId from your AWS account.

 S3 Connector Architecture

 Ready to set up your data connector?
-Visit https://app.cloudglue.dev/data-connectors to configure your S3 connector.
+Visit our app to configure your S3 connector.

 Managing Access